eremina-official/google-books-app/README.md

 ### Google Books app

+A task for a junior front-end developer position.

 ### Features:
 - search books by keywords
 - output search results with the following info: book title, image and description